-Julie Mandel is a composer of chamber music and works for musical theater.
-A member of the Long Island Composers’ Alliance, current Treasurer of New York Women Composers, a member of the American Composers Forum and ASCAP, her work has been recorded and performed widely.
+Julie Mandel, composer and lyricist, writes chamber music, opera, musical theater, popular and art songs.
+She is Concert Director of the Long Island Composers’ Alliance, Treasurer of New York Women Composers, and a member of the American Composers Forum and ASCAP.
 She has received the Burton Award for Contemporary Music (2002) for her String Quartet #3 recorded by the Meridian String Quartet on their CD, DIVERSE LIGHT and published by Theodore Presser.
+Her work has been recorded and performed widely.
 She has received many ASCAP Awards and several awards from Meet The Composer.

 She studied 12-tone composition composition with Ernst Krenek and composition with Eric Zeisl at UCLA.